Admission & Audition

 Technique Placement Audition

-For modern, African diasporic movement, jazz, and ballet placement for fall 2017
+For modern/contemporary, African diasporic movement, jazz, hip hop and ballet placement for fall 2018

 All auditions are held at the Barbara Barker Center for Dance.